Dhruvp132/NewsApp/README.md

 # Welcome to NewsApp

-This is a live News Application which provides live news from different parts over the world and user can see news from any region and news based on different cateogories like entertainment, sports etc.
+This is a live News Application which provides live news from different regions and news based on different cateogories.
-Implemented NEWS API integration
+Implemented using NEWS API integration with infinte scrolling and loading bar.
 You can access it here : https://dhruvp132.github.io/NewsApp/

 Note : News API is only accessible within localhost:3000.